singh-man/books/crackingTheCoding/05_bitManipulation.md

 2. Shift M so that  it lines up with  bits j through i
 3. Merge M and N.

 The trickiest part is Step  1.
 How do we clear the  bits in N?
 We can do this with a mask.
-This mask will have all 1s, except for Os in the  bits j through i.
+This mask will have all 1s, except for 0s in the  bits j through i.
 We create this mask  by creating the  left half of the  mask first, and then the  right half.
 ```java
 1 	int  updateBits(int n, int  m,  int i, int j) {
 2 		/* Create a mask to clear bits i through j in n.
 EXAMPLE: i = 2, j = 4.
 Result